Tilko/SerDesJavaDataModelGenerator/README.md

-Software that:
+Software to:
-- generates Java classes from a Yaml data types specification file,
+- generate Java classes from a Yaml data types specification file,
-- deserializes (marshall) a Yaml or JSON file into an instance of one of the generated classes,
+- deserialize (marshall) a Yaml or JSON file into an instance of one of the generated classes,
-- serializes (unmarshall) this (possibly modified) instance back to a Yaml or JSON file.
+- serialize (unmarshall) this (possibly modified) instance back to a Yaml or JSON file.

 You can also plug custom stub classes in the generated class hierarchy.